Berea-College-CSC-226/p01-final-project-p01_diopa_chikomod_munsakad/README.md

 ## Instructions

-❗️Exclamation Marks ❗️indicate action items; you should remove these emoji as you complete/update the items which they accompany.
-(This means that your final README should have no ❗️in it!)
+Exclamation Marks indicate action items; you should remove these emoji as you complete/update the items which they accompany.
+(This means that your final README should have no exclamation marks ️in it!)

 **Author(s)**: Abdou Diop, Dumisani Chikomo, Dee Munsaka